zryska/Edge-Data-Store-Docs/Beta2/Overview/EdgeSystemOverview.md

 ]
  ```

 You can add additional Modbus TCP and OPC UA components if you want, but only a single Storage component is supported.
-In Beta 2, you must restart the system must if you add or delete a component using the REST API or the command line.
+In Beta 2, you must restart the system if you add or delete a component using the REST API or the command line.